 As food timelines go, the slab pie is a relatively new invention.
 Jessie Sheehan, author of The Vintage Baker, says:

-So, what’s the big deal about a slab pie?
+So, what’s the big deal?
 Why not just bake a “normal” pie?
 Here are a few reasons:

 - The slab pie is a good investment—you make double the filling of a traditional pie, but get three times as many servings.

-- Every slice is guaranteed to have equal amounts of filling and crust (no fights).
+- Every slice is guaranteed to have equal amounts of filling.

 - While deep-dish pies can be disastrous (massive quantities of juice flooding out from the first slice, pooling in the pan and making a soggy mess of the bottom crust), slab pies erase the fear factor.

-- It’s perfect for large gatherings—potlucks and picnics.
+- It’s perfect for large gatherings like potlucks and picnics.

 - The bottom crust won’t shrink and slump.